SAFETY PLANNING: WHEN VIOLENCE HITS HOME

 BE PREPARED TO GET AWAY:

-- Keep with someone you trust: a spare set of keys, a set of clothes, important papers, prescriptions, and some money.
+- Keep a spare set of keys, a set of clothes, important papers, prescriptions, and money with someone you trust.

 - Keep any evidence of physical abuse (ripped clothes, photos of bruises and injuries, etc.)

 - Plan the safest time to get away.

 - Know where you can go for help, tell someone what is happening to you.
 Have the phone numbers of friends, relatives and domestic violence programs with you.

 - Call the police if you are in danger and need help.

 - If you are injured, go to the hospital emergency room or doctor and report what happened to you, ask that they document your visit.

 - Plan with your children and identify a safe place for them; a room with a lock or a neighbor's house where they can go for help.
 Reassure them their job is to stay safe, not protect you.